Table of Contents

 An obstetrician is often called a “gynecologist” or “obstetrician.”
 Gynecologist refers to doctors who specialize in women’s reproductive health and gynecology, while the term obstetrician refers to doctors who specialize in pregnancy, birth and postpartum care.
 Because these specialties are often intertwined, obstetricians are also called “gynecologist-obstetricians” or “gynecologists and obstetricians.”
 Obstetricians are doctors who are trained in both gynecological and obstetric fields and have in-depth knowledge and experience in these subjects.

-Gynecologist Prices 2025
+Gynecologist in Turkey Prices 2025

 Prices for obstetrician services may vary depending on the type of treatment and service to be provided, the region where the healthcare facility is located, and the doctor’s level of experience and expertise.
 Costs of obstetrician services for 2025 may vary between countries and regions.